JoyCon Droid

 Bluetooth++ only works with devices using the AOSP Bluetooth stack.
 Newer devices using the Qualcomm (QTI) Bluetooth Stack are not yet able to change the Device Class.
 Downgrading to Android 9 or 10 may help for some devices.

 LineageOS 16.0 or higher based custom ROMs built after 7th of September 2020 are likely to have Bluetooth HID_DEV_MTU_SIZE 512.
 There is not a way to view this on your device yet.
 You would have to look at your custom ROM sources.
-For example.
 [The Patch introduced on 7th of September 2020 is only for the AOSP Bluetooth Stack.
 If an Android device uses the Qualcomm Bluetooth Stack, HID_DEV_MTU_SIZE is still set to 64.]

 Some devices known to have issues connecting to the Switch: